 All chemicals are delivered with a Safety Data Sheet (SDS or MSDS), which describes in details the substance or mixture, the risks and dangers, the actions to take in case of exposure, fire, waste and disposal.
 You must always read datasheets before starting a procedure which involves hazardous chemicals.
 Use this link to get access to the chemical inventory (stoffkartoteket), which gives access to all datasheets of all chemicals stored or in use at your workplace.
 Log in with Feide to get access to the chemical inventory system.
-If it appears to be difficult to find the SDS in English via the chemical inventory system or any other online source (manufacturer), contact either your lab-manager or Solveig Thorkildsen@uib.no) who is the contact person for the new chemical inventory system at BIO.
+If it appears to be difficult to find the SDS in English via the chemical inventory system or any other online source (manufacturer), contact either your lab-manager or the HSE coordinator.

 Exposure register is a personal register where you can log or report single exposures as well as repeated exposures to mutagenic, carcinogenic substances or reproductively harmful chemicals (marked with the H-statements H340, H350, H350i and all H360 -statements).
 If you use, have used or plan to use such chemicals, you shall carry out the registration yourself.
-If you have questions contact your lab-manager, HSE-coordinator or Solveig Thorkildsen.
-More information regarding registration of exposures is available on the HSE-gateway.
-Chemical inventory, exposure register and safety labeling | The HSE-gateway | UiB.
+If you have any questions, contact your lab-manager or the HSE-coordinator.
+Detailed description on how to register a repeated exposure can be found in BIO HSE handbook Work and safety in the laboratory at BIO | Department of Biological Sciences (BIO) | UiB.